qhwa/hoover-is-a-product-manager/README.md

     * [x] unit tests
     * [x] controller tests

-## What is not?
+## What is not implemented?
 (Further developing ideas)

 * [ ] cleanup the unused APIs and tests created on Phoenix initialization.
 * [ ] Transactions.
-What if some insertion failed during the excution?
+What if some insertions fail during the execution?
 * [ ] CSV validating.
 There are duplicated `part_number` rows in `test/fixtures/data.csv`.
-In most case this would be a manual mistake.
-Should we rejected it?
+In most cases this would be a manual mistake.
+Should we reject it?
-* [ ] allow user to delete products not presented in the CSV, as the task mentioned.
+* [ ] Allow user to delete products not presented in the CSV, as the task mentioned.
 Maybe I can implement it as following:
   * import products as present
   * select all unique `part_number` in the CSV
   * delete all products not in part_numbers above
 * [ ] UI tests
-* [ ] credo for code style check
+* [ ] `credo` for linting
 * [ ] CI config (maybe overkill for this project but can't live without it.
-I used git hook locally.)
+I used git hooks locally.)